MetCouncilGIS/MME/README.md

 The source code for this application is available at [GitHub MME-Source](https://github.com/MetropolitanCouncil/MME-Source).
 It was last compiled with Visual Studio 2012 but should be reasonably compatible with Visual Studio 2010 as well.
 Most of the **helper** files for spell-checking and old-time XML support are included in the \bin\debug directory.

 ###Database
 The application is data-driven using a Microsoft Access database, metadata.mdb.
 You may need to edit this database to assign default values that apply to your particular agency or group.
 You need Microsoft Access in order to edit the database.
 Once edited, it can, however, be distributed to other machines that do not have Access installed.
 The application, itself, does not require Access installed on the local computer in order to run.

+**Please note that Access database projects of the type used in MME are not supported in Microsoft Office 2013 or Office 365.**